chnmrn/Dataslate/README.md

 ### 2. Backend configuration (ASP.NET Core)
 For this project you will need to provide tokens (JWT & GitHub).

-They are provided to the backend via environment variables.
+They are provided to the backend, check the configuration.
 Required variables:

 ```C#